-Hair loss symptoms in your dog
+Hair loss signs in your dog

-Common causes for hair loss in dogs
+Common causes of hair loss in dogs

 Hair loss in dogs can also occur due to nutritional deficiencies, the presence of which would otherwise support the development of healthy skin and hair.
 Keratin, the core component of hair, needs sulfur amino acids to be synthesized properly; without these, your dog might have slow hair growth, their hair may feel brittle and eventually they'll suffer from hair loss.
-Similarly, biotin is a key nutrient in supporting healthy skin and hair and protecting against complaints such as hair loss.
+Similarly, biotin is a key nutrient in supporting healthy skin and hair and protecting against complaints, such as hair loss.

 Protecting against hair loss

-Some of the more complex causes of hair loss, such as Cushing’s disease, must be treated by a vet and closely monitored.
+Some of the more complex causes of hair loss, such as Cushing’s disease, must be treated by a veterinarian and closely monitored.
 However, you can also help protect your pet against hair loss at home:

-- Use a dermatologically approved, specialist shampoo for your dog to alleviate any itching and therefore discourage scratching
+Use a dermatologically approved, specialist shampoo for your dog to alleviate any itching and therefore discourage scratching.